corentinravoux/lelantos/README.md

 # lslyatomo

-Package to create and manipulate on large-scale Lyman-alpha tomographic maps.
+Package to create and manipulate large-scale Lyman-alpha tomographic maps.

-It includes launchers and scripts to modify
+It includes launchers and scripts to

 ## Install